 The group is generally unified across several key demographic characteristics, such as income, geographic location, gender, and age.
 Together, they make up one corner of the total market that exists for the type of goods or services that the company offers.

-For example, an online store selling silver mustache combs might identify its target market as mustachioed people around the world who have some spare money to spend.
+For example, if you create an online store selling silver mustache combs, you might identify its target market as mustachioed people around the world who have some spare money to spend.
 Or a local department store offering low-budget fashionable clothing might label its target as students and young professionals who live within a 25-mile radius.